anyc/sparsefs/README.md

 The order that rules are provided on the command line is the same as their order in the filter chain.

-It is also possible to mount FilterFS filesystems with the system's fstab file.
+It is also possible to mount SparseFS filesystems with the system's fstab file.
 This would require an entry in /etc/fstab such as the following::

 ```